 In recent seasons, soprano Nadine Sierra has brought down the house at the Met with virtuosic vocalism and captivating stage presence as Gilda in Rigoletto, Susanna in Le Nozze di Figaro, and Ilia in Idomeneo.
 Now, she takes on one of the repertory’s most formidable and storied roles, the haunted heroine of Lucia di Lammermoor, in an electrifying new staging by in-demand Australian theater and film director Simon Stone, conducted by Riccardo Frizza.
-Show-stopping tenor Javier Camarena adds to the bel canto fireworks as Lucia’s beloved, Edgardo, with baritone Artur Ruciński as her overbearing brother, Enrico, and bass Matthew Rose as her tutor, Raimondo.
+Show-stopping tenor Javier Camarena adds to the bel canto fireworks as Lucia’s beloved, Edgardo, with baritone Artur Ruciński as her overbearing brother, Enrico, and bass-baritone Christian Van Horn as her tutor, Raimondo.

 A co-production of the Metropolitan Opera and LA Opera

-Production a gift of the Trust of Michael Tapper, and the Rosalie J. Coe Weir Endowment Fund
+Production a gift of the Estate of Michael L. Tapper, M.D., and the Rosalie J. Coe Weir Endowment Fund

 Languages sung in Lucia di Lammermoor

 Title languages displayed for Lucia di Lammermoor

 Timeline for the show, Lucia di Lammermoor